larq/compute-engine/README.md

 3. **Build LCE**

-    The LCE documentation provides the build instructions for [Android](https://docs.larq.dev/compute-engine/quickstart_android) and [ARM64-based boards](https://docs.larq.dev/compute-engine/build_arm) such as Raspberry Pi.
+    The LCE documentation provides the build instructions for [Android](https://docs.larq.dev/compute-engine/quickstart_android) and [64-bit ARM-based boards](https://docs.larq.dev/compute-engine/build/arm) such as Raspberry Pi.
 Please follow the provided instructions to create a native LCE build or cross-compile for one of the supported targets.

 4. **Run inference**